 01 of 15

 Don't get seduced by all the paint colors available.
-Start with a few essential colors and get to know each looks and mixes.
+Start with a few essential colors and get to know each look and mixes.
 Buy a tube of these colors:

 - Naphthol red medium or cadmium red